Scheduled MonumentsWalesCastell Meurig

 What is Castell Meurig?

-Castell Meurig is a motte and bailey castle situated in Carmarthenshire, Wales, representing a form of military fortification characteristic of the Norman period in Wales.
+Castell Meurig is a motte and bailey castle located in Carmarthenshire, Wales, dating to the Norman period following the invasion of 1066.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM099.

 What period does Castell Meurig date from?

 Castell Meurig dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castell Meurig?